How to Night Wean Baby

 • Empty your breast before bed.
 Your milk production should eventually begin to wind down in response to the new routine.
 As Lisa, a mother of four who is currently nursing 5-month-old twins says, “I’ve sort of trained my body.
 I pump once at midnight and then in the morning around 8 or 9.”
 Until your breast is down with the program, any overnight leakage could be pumped or squeezed out a little, but not completely.
 (Otherwise, your breast will continue to “think” it needs to make milk at night.)

 • Have your partner soothe baby.
-Now it’s his or her turn to do their share of the night weaning process!
+Now it’s your partner’s turn to do their share of the night weaning process!
 When baby learns that there’s no milk to be had, she’ll find new ways to soothe herself.
 For extra tips on sleep training, check out our article here.

 Updated September 2017